ElianFabian/Windows-ContextMenuManager/README.md

 We have to different first-level items, which are the ones who aren't inside another group, these are kind of special because they have 2 properties subitems can't have:
 - **Type**: indicates where the context menu items must appear.
 There are 4 types:
 > [File, Directory, Desktop, Drive]
-- **Extended**: when present and set to true you have to hold *Shift* to make the item visible.
+- **Extended**: if present and set to true you have to hold *Shift* to make the item visible.
 Setting the value to false has the same effect as removing the property.
+- **Position**: if present sets the item position to Top or Bottom.

 Lastly there 2 left properties that exclusively belong to either commands or groups:
 - **Commad**: it's a string of code.